-If you're a real fan of the game, you might want to pick up the 10th Anniversary Edition published in 2014.
-It improves considerably on the original's components (which is saying a lot, because the original had wonderful components) and includes several expansions.
+If you're a real fan of the game, you might want to pick up the 15th Anniversary Edition released in 2019.
+It improves considerably on the original's components and includes several expansions.

 It features numerous ferry routes, changes the rules related to wildcards, and includes a nine-train route between Murmansk, Russia, and Lieksa, Finland.

-This game features a map of Europe.
+Ticket to Ride: Europe features an up to date map of Europe.
 It introduced three significant new gameplay elements to the original game: ferries, tunnels, and stations.
 Building a ferry route requires the use of one or more locomotive (wild) cards, depending on the route.

 This expansion of the original Ticket to Ride includes 35 new destination tickets, a new globetrotter bonus card for completing the most destination tickets, and a complete replacement deck of all the cards in the game.
 Also included are rules allowing players to choose from three ways to play: